Oaxaca and Coastal Chiapas

 Finally, we’ll complete our grand circle through the heart of Mexico as we explore the highlands near Cuernavaca on our return to Mexico City.
 The open pine woodlands with striking bunch-grass understory hold the world’s remaining Sierra Madre Sparrows.
 We’ll also search for hulking Striped Sparrows, the very local Strickland’s Woodpecker and noisy Transvolcanic Jays.
 A short journey to the Lerma marshes will pad our list with many waterbirds as we search for Aztec Rail and Black-polled Yellowthroat amid the cattails and reeds.

 Birds are only part of the story.
 In fact, exciting birds often compete with majestic scenery, colorful works of art, tasty regional foods, historic ruins and wonderful Colonial atmosphere for our attention as we travel the width & breadth of Oaxaca, neighboring Chiapas, Veracruz and other areas along our route.
 You’ll experience habitats as varied as the landscape: pine-fir forest, pine forest, pine-oak forest, oak forest, arid scrub, thorn forest, cloud forest and tropical lowlands.
 Although some of our birding destinations are at high altitude, birding is generally along roadsides with no strenuous or prolonged hikes required.
 Due to the diversity of habitats we visit during our tour, we have compiled an incredible composite list of more than 570 species to date.
-Proof of the varied birdlife found in Oaxaca and environs, our tour has AVERAGED more than 420 species per tour over the past thirteen years.
-In 2003 we tallied an incredible 436 species, and each year’s total since 2000 has exceeded 400.
-While 400 species on our trip list is a goal to aspire to, we try to make sure each participant has the most fun possible while searching for the many specialty birds of the region.
+Proof of the varied birdlife found in Oaxaca and environs, our tour has AVERAGED more than 420 species per tour over the past sixteen years.
+In 2009, on a circuit very similar to this year’s, we tallied an incredible 454 species, and each year’s total since 2000 has exceeded 400.
+While 400 species on our trip list is a goal to aspire to, we try to make sure each participant has the most fun possible while searching for the many specialty birds of the region while taking time to enjoy all that Oaxaca has to offer.

 Leader: Kim Risen